Skip to main content

 Markdown Formatting

-Tyrum formats assistant output for outbound channels by converting Markdown into a neutral intermediate representation (IR) before chunking and rendering.
+Tyrum formats assistant output by converting Markdown into a neutral intermediate representation (IR) before chunking and rendering.
+This keeps formatting deterministic across channels with different markup rules.

 • Consistency: one parse step, many channel renderers.